yast/y2r/KNOWN_BUGS.md

 Known Bugs
 ==========

-The goal of text document is to document already known bugs and how to work around it.
+The goal of the text is to document already known bugs and how to work around it.

 Escaped Characters
 ------------------